12 deals of Christmas! We're having a countdown to Christmas with 12 new ski and summer deals. View deals

 Nestled at the heart of the largest ski area in the world, Méribel is one of the most popular ski resorts in Europe.
-Thousands of Brits flock to the picturesque ski village each year, attracted by its combination of traditional chalet architecture, unparalleled skiing and lively après-ski scene.
+Thousands of Brits flock to the picturesque ski village each year, attracted by its combination of traditional chalet architecture, unparalleled skiing, lively après-ski scene and huge selection of other activities.
 Méribel has been a popular ski resort among Brits ever since a Scotsman discovered this picturesque, mountain village in the 1930s.
-This cosmopolitan resort has facilities for the whole family from chic boutiques and chalet-style restaurants to ten-pin bowling and heli-skiing, while there is round-the-clock entertainment for the party crowd.
+This cosmopolitan resort has facilities for the whole family from chic boutiques and chalet-style restaurants to ice-skating and heli-skiing, while there is round-the-clock entertainment for the party crowd.

-With its enviable location in the centre of the Trois Vallées near Courchevel and Val Thorens, Méribel connects into the world’s largest ski region with over 600km of ski slopes supported by 183 ski lifts and over 2,000 snow cannons.
+With its enviable location in the centre of the Trois Vallées near Courchevel and Val Thorens, Méribel connects into the world’s largest ski region with over 600km of ski slopes supported by 183 ski lifts, over 2,000 snow cannons and a fantastic selection of ski-hire outlets.
 Nearby are the beautiful Lake Tuéda and the Vanoise National Park.

 Connected by gondola to all six resorts of the Trois Vallées, Méribel offers excellent skiing for all levels and boasts stunning panoramic vistas over Mont Blanc.
-Home to several British ski schools including the renowned Oxygene, Méribel is an excellent ski area for beginners to learn and progress.
+Home to several British ski schools including the renowned Oxygene, Méribel is an excellent ski area for beginners to learn and progress as well as advanced downhill skiers to improve their technique.
 Around the village, the Col de la Loze is the best area for beginners to practice and master their technique.
 For those looking to venture further afield, all of the villages in the Trois Vallées ski area are well connected with easy runs allowing novice skiers to explore the region with ease.

 While Col de la Loze is ideal for beginners, other Méribel ski areas such as Mont de la Chambre, 3 Marches and Mont du Vallon offer extensive skiing for intermediate skiers.
 Advanced skiers will enjoy the Roc de Fer pistes, host to the women’s downhill ski races for the 1992 Winter Olympics and the 2013 Ski World Cup.
 You’ll glimpse a memorable view of Mont Blanc and the villages in the valley below on the way up by gondola to Tougnète.